Guganana/Unlog/README.md

 	// Option B (Experimental): Log using the custom macro options UNLOG( MeaningOfLifeCategory, Log )( "Evaluating the meaning of life" );

-	// Option C (Retrocompatible): Use the UE_LOG syntax UN_LOG( MeaningOfLifeCategory, Log, "Evaluating the meaning of life ") }
+	// Option C (Retro-compatible): Use the UE_LOG syntax UN_LOG( MeaningOfLifeCategory, Log, "Evaluating the meaning of life ") }
 ```